 The annual distribution from this fund shall be used to support the Department of Classics.
 First preference is to provide support for a graduate student(s) to travel to conferences relevant to their development as scholars with preference given to students who have declared Graduate Interdisciplinary Study of Ancient Mediterranean Religions (GISRAM) students who have recently been admitted as candidates of the PhD program.
 Recipients will be recommended by the GISRAM steering committee, in consultation with Student Financial Aid and approved by the college's executive dean.
 Second preference is to support lectures as recommended by the GISRAM steering committee and approved by the college's executive dean.
-Third preference is to fulfill other needs of the GISRAM program as recommended by the GISRAM steering committee and approved by the GISRAM steering committee and approved by the GISRAM steering commended by the College's executive dean.
+Third preference is to fulfill other needs of the GISRAM program as recommended by the GISRAM steering committee and approved by the college's executive dean.